When to use

 - Structure content into logical sections.

-- Prevent that few content is visually clustered and hard to read.
+- Prevent that small amounts of content is visually spread out too far and becomes hard to read.

 A list consists of the following elements: